centre-for-humanities-computing/DaCy/README.md

   <summary>How do i test the code and run the test suite?</summary>

 DaCy comes with an extensive test suite.
-In order to run the tests, you'll usually want to clone the repository and build DaCy from source.
+In order to run the tests, you'll usually want to clone the repository and build DaCy from the source.
 This will also install the required development dependencies and test utilities defined in the requirements.txt.

 ```